How do you rank this school among ALL other schools?

 Read this site, checked interview feedback of Pharmacy schools that had group interview formats (b/c psych didnt have interview feedback yet), read up on the school, prepared questions to ask the interviewers.

-Applicants were overwhelmingly impressed by the warm, friendly, and approachable faculty, staff, and students, who created a welcoming and open environment.
-They appreciated the ample opportunities to engage with faculty members and students, both before and after the interview, which allowed for meaningful interactions and insights into the community.
+Applicants were overwhelmingly impressed by the warm and friendly atmosphere created by faculty, staff, and students, who were approachable and easy to talk to.
+The ample opportunities to engage with faculty and students before and after the interview were particularly appreciated.

 Very warm and friendly faculty, staff, and students.
 Very open and casual.
 Easy going.